jacobzymet/jacobzymet/README.md

 It's much harder to screw up setting up some major software, for example, on Windows, compared to on Linux, as software is usually installed via user-friendly graphical user interfaces on Windows, compared to a terminal/commandline on Linux.
 That being said, I still prefer Linux at times.

+This is my view:

-- **Windows**
+- **High-Performance Workstations**
-   - Windows 11 (stable, aesthetically modern, has WSL2, best software support.
-It is my daily driver.)
+   - Windows 11 (x86_64)
-   - Windows 7 (very nice and more lightweight OS, good software support, but outdated in many ways by modern standards.
-I don't use it but it was good.)
+   - Ubuntu 24.04 LTS
+   - Fedora Workstation 40

+- **Portability/Productivity On-The-Go, Ease of Use**
+   - MacOS on MacBook Pro/Air with Apple Silicon

+- **Servers with Critical Importance**
+  - Ubuntu 24.04
-- **Linux Distributions**
+  - Debian 12
-  - Ubuntu (for desktop, due to user-friendliness and working out of the box)
-  - Linux Mint (for desktop, due to user-friendliness and working out of box)
-  - Debian (for servers or containers, as it's super stable and lightweight)
-  - RHEL (for servers)
+  - RHEL 9

-In *general*, I believe Windows is good for personal desktops (especially for the average person) and Linux is good for servers.
+In *general*, I believe Windows is ideal for high-performance workstations that need maximum compatibility and performance, MacOS (on Macbook) is ideal for portabaility and productivity on the go, and Linux (Ubuntu, Debian, RHEL 9) is ideal for mission-critical servers.
 This is common knowledge, but that's not why it's my belief.

 ## Programming Knowledge

-Computer programming is not something I'm extremely attached to, I simply use it when necessary and don't use it when unnecessary.
+Computer programming is not something I'm extremely attached to, I simply use it when necessary.
 My preferred languages and technologies are as follows:

 ### General Software Development (primarily Linux-based)

 - **Languages:**
   - Python
+  - C#
   - C
-  - C#
-  - F#
   - Bash Script
   - PowerShell